nottrobin/robinwinslow.uk/_articles/programming-principles.md

 ---
 date: 2022-06-14
+description: Some principles that I hold in high regard for solving problems well in programming
+email_campaign_id: c9f6b6d2bf
 title: Programming principles
-description: Some principles that I hold in high regard for solving problems well in programming
 ---

 This is a list of principles that I respect for trying to write good software.